Spacial/awesome-csirt/README.md

 - [feroxbuster](https://github.com/epi052/feroxbuster): A fast, simple, recursive content discovery tool written in Rust.
 - [grinder](https://github.com/sdnewhop/grinder): Python framework to automatically discover and enumerate hosts from different back-end systems (Shodan, Censys)
 - [Admin-Scanner](https://github.com/swam-htet-a/Admin-Scanner): This tool is to design to find admin panel of websites.
-- [the-art-of-subdomain-enumeration](https://github.com/appsecco/the-art-of-subdomain-enumeration): This repository contains all the supplement material for the book "The art of sub-domain enumeration"
 - [Virtual host scanner](https://github.com/jobertabma/virtual-host-discovery): A script to enumerate virtual hosts on a server.
 - [vhost-brute](https://github.com/gwen001/vhost-brute): A PHP tool to brute force vhost configured on a server.
 - [grab_beacon_config](https://github.com/whickey-r7/grab_beacon_config): nmap strip to get beacon info.